-Tables 5.A and 5.B present regression coefficients for the effect of noncognitive skills on financial literacy scores, perceived financial literacy, and total value of assets, according to specification (1).
+Tables 5.A and 5.B present regression coefficients for the effect of non-cognitive skills on financial literacy scores, perceived financial literacy and total value of assets, according to specification (1).
 All regressions control for respondent's demographic information, educational attainment levels, employment, marital status, and cognitive ability.
-Columns 1, 3, and 5 of Table 5.A. present the estimated effect of each of the self-reported Big Five personality traits.
+Columns (1), (3) and (5) of Table 5.A. present the estimated effect of each of the self-reported Big 5 personality traits.
 As can be seen, we fail to find a statistically significant effect of self-reported conscientiousness on financial literacy scores or total value of assets.
-From the Big Five personality traits, only openness to experience shows a small but statistically significant effect on financial literacy scores.
-A one-point increase in openness is associated with about a 0.2-point increase in the financial literacy score.
-Interestingly, all self-reported personality traits except for openness to experience are significantly associated with perceived levels of financial literacy.
-Conscientiousness and extraversion are positively associated with perceived financial literacy levels, while agreeableness and neuroticism are negatively related.
-Columns 2, 4, and 6 of Table 5.A present the results when self-reported grit is included as an explanatory variable in the analysis instead of the Big Five personality traits.
-Similarly to the results we observed for selfreported conscientiousness, a personality trait found to be related to grit, we observe that selfreported grit does not show any statistically significant association with financial literacy scores or total value of asset measures.
-However, an increase of one point in self-reported grit is associated with a 0.4-point increase in perceived financial literacy scores.
-Table 5.B. presents the results for our survey effort measures.
-Columns 1, 3, and 5 present the results for measures of item nonresponse.
-In this case, we observe that a 1-percent increase in item nonresponse is associated with a 0.07 statistically significant decrease in financial literacy scores.
-A similar effect is found for perceived financial literacy levels, but this effect is not statistically significant.
-Surprisingly, we find that higher item nonresponse is associated with higher value of total assets.
-A 1-percent increase is associated with about a \$16,000 increase in assets.
-This result is contrary to what we expected if item nonresponse were to be a good proxy for noncognitive skills related to conscientiousness and neuroticism, and generates doubts about this measure being a good proxy for relevant noncognitive skills in this data.
-Finally, Columns 2, 4, and 6 of Table 5.B present the results when careless answering measures are used as performance-task measures of conscientiousness and neuroticism related skills.
-Interestingly in this case, we do observe small but statistically significant effects of careless answering behavior not only on self-reported financial literacy but also on actual financial literacy scores and total value of assets.
-A onestandard deviation increase in careless answering is associated with a 0.09 decrease in financial literacy scores, a 0.3 decrease in perceived financial literacy and a \$36,000 decrease in total value of assets.
-It should be stressed that these estimates are obtained after controlling for cognitive ability, educational levels, and other relevant sociodemographic information.
+From the Big 5 personality traits only openness to experience shows a small but statistically significant effect on financial literacy scores.
+A one point increase in openness is associated with about a 0.2 point increase in the financial literacy score.
+Interestingly, all self-reported personality traits, except for openness to experience, are significantly associated with perceived levels of financial literacy.
+Conscientiousness and extraversion are positively associated with perceived financial literacy levels while agreeableness and neuroticism are negatively related.
+Columns 2, 4 and 6 of Table 5.A present the results when self-reported grit is included as explanatory variable in the analysis, instead of the Big 5 personality traits.
+Similarly to the results we observed for self-reported conscientiousness, a personality trait found to be related to grit, we observe that self-reported grit does not show any statistically significant association with financial literacy scores or total value of asset measures.
+However, an increase of one point in self-reported grit is associated with a 0.4 point increase in perceived financial literacy scores.
+Table 5.
+B. presents the results for our survey effort measures.
+Columns 1, 3 and 5 present the results for measures of item non-response.
+In this case, we observe that a one percent increase in item non response is associated with a 0.07 statistically significant decrease in financial literacy scores.
+A similar effect is found for perceived financial literacy levels but this effect is not statistically significant.
+Surprisingly, we find that higher item non-response is associated with higher value of total assets.
+A one percent increase is associated with about a \$16,000 increase in assets.
+This result is contrary to what we expected if item nonresponse were to be a good proxy for non-cognitive skills related to conscientiousness and neuroticism and generates doubts about this measure being a good proxy for relevant noncognitive skills in this data.
+Finally, Columns 2, 4 and 6 of Table 5.B present the results when careless answering measures are used as performance task measures of conscientiousness and neuroticism related skills.
+Interestingly, in this case, we do observe small but statistically significant effects of careless answering behavior not only on self-reported financial literacy but also on actual financial literacy scores and total value of assets.
+A one standard deviation increase in careless answering is associated with a 0.09 decrease in financial literacy scores, a 0.3 decrease in perceived financial literacy and a \$36,000 decrease in total value of assets.
+It should be stressed that these estimates are obtained after controlling for cognitive ability, educational levels and other relevant socio-demographic information.
 Overall, in all regressions, cognitive ability seems to be a significant driver of financial capability and retirement preparation measures.